 Tight-fitting spats can also be uncomfortable for some.
 Some of us prefer some room to breath… down there.
 Spats also leave very little to the imagination, particularly when worn on their own – which brings up another discussion point.

-Now for the great debate.
+Now for the question wars have been fought over.
 Are spats okay to wear on their own?

 Unfortunately, I can’t give a definitive answer to this question.
 However, I do have some advice.